 Need to know

-Double rooms from $408.22 (MAD4,091), excluding tax at 10 per cent.
+Double rooms from $527.06 (MAD5,273), excluding tax at 10 per cent.
 Please note the hotel charges an additional local city tax of MAD49.50 per person per night on check-out.

-Rates do not include the lavish buffet breakfast of home-made jams and pastries, fresh fruit and juices, cured meats and fish, and hot dishes (MAD380 an adult; MAD190 a child aged 2–12).
+Rates do not include the extraordinarily lavish buffet breakfast of home-made jams and pastries, fruit and juices, meats, and hot dishes (MAD380 an adult; MAD190 a child aged 2–12).
 On arrival, guests are welcomed with a tray of dates and almond milk.

 At the hotel

-Gardens, spa with hammam and beauty salon, gym, tennis courts, ping pong table, library (including CDs and DVDs) and free WiFi throughout.
-In rooms: flatscreen TV, iPod dock, minibar, free bottled water and bespoke bath products by Olivia Giacobetti.
+Gardens, expansive spa with hammams and twin beauty salons, gym, tennis courts, ping pong table, tea room, boutiques, library (including CDs and DVDs) and free WiFi throughout.
+In rooms: flatscreen TV, iPod dock, minibar, free bottled water, babouches and bespoke bath products by Olivia Giacobetti.
 Deluxe category rooms and higher have either a furnished terrace or balcony.

 Our favourite rooms

 Book a Classic or Deluxe Room according to preferred view: Koutoubia Mosque, the gardens or the Atlas Mountains (of course, rooms on the higher floors have the best perspectives).
 The suites are stunning, but we have soft spots for two in particular.
 First up, the very English Churchill Suite: the prime minister’s favourite room, with a Chesterfield desk and distressed leather sofa.
 (Churchill’s hat and a sculpture of the PM himself are also permanent features.)
 For a more feminine feel, book the Baldaquin Suite; a romantic cream and white expanse with a king-size bed topped with a lavish canopy of ruched fabric.
 The suite also has a decadent but cosy sitting area and a balcony with garden views.